Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

 }
 ```
 Whenever the inputs are the same, the data usage drops significantly.
-To optimize this even further, we can serialize the number of copies variable only when there is a duplicate, but this would only save 7 bits.
+To optimize this even further, we can serialize the number of copies variable only when there is a duplicate, but this would only save 7 bits * the number of redundant inputs.